Speech Pathology for Adults

 - Voice changes due to degenerative diseases

-- Specific speech and voice treatments for Parkinson’s Disease (eg. LSVT LOUD)
+- Specific speech and voice treatments for Parkinson’s Disease (eg. LSVT LOUD and SPEAK OUT! program)

 - Cognitive communication impairments

 Our speech pathologists can also support you with identification and use of assistive communication technology (such as communication books, tablets or other low or high-tech communication devices).

 At your first appointment, you will discuss your swallowing and/or communication concerns and identify your treatment goals.
 Appointments may involve:

 - An interview with your speech pathologist, to better understand your communication or swallowing difficulties.